Sonu7781/Spotyfi-Clone/README.md

-# The Clone of Spotyfi
+# The Clone of Spotyfi.